aleksandre-zaccone/simplex-java/docs/Tools and Libraries/ZSH SHELL.md

 # **ZSH Shell Configuration**

-I've created this tutorial to demonstrate how I use my Ubuntu laptop for everyday work and to share my configuration with others.
+I've created this tutorial to demonstrate how I use my Arch laptop for everyday work and to share my configuration with others.
 This guide will help you set up and optimize your shell environment for increased efficiency on your Ubuntu system.
 You'll learn how to install and configure Zsh, Oh-My-Zsh, and the Powerlevel10k theme.
 These tools will greatly enhance your command-line experience